-• Group Skills 15%
+Group Skills 15%

 Satisfactory ability to function effectively in the problem-based

 group is required for passing.

 Research/Teaching Skills 5%

-• A paper that discusses one of the central concepts of the Level 1 or 35%
+• 2 papers that discuss one of the central concepts of the Level 1 or 35%

 Level 2 courses.

-A paper must be submitted to receive a mark for the course.
+Both papers must be submitted to receive a mark for the course.

 A problem-solving exam 35%

-• 2 take-home multiple choice tests-
+• 2 take-home multiple choice tests

 The quizzes must be completed to achieve credit for the course.
 5% 10%

 per quiz will be given.

 TOTAL 100%

 Comments:

 All assignments must be completed to achieve a passing grade.